adamburley/PassPushPosh/README.md

 - [ ] Module documentation
 - [ ] Align validation requirements in functions for the same data (e.g. URL Token)
 - [ ] Fix inconsistent indentation
+- [ ] Issue: Importing class to use in returntype for function [e.g. New-Push]